-Determine application/system inputs where bypassing input validation is desired: The attacker first needs to determine all of the application's/system's inputs where input validation is being performed and where he/she wants to bypass it.
+Determine application/system inputs where bypassing input validation is desired: The attacker first needs to determine all of the application's/system's inputs where input validation is being performed and where they want to bypass it.

-While using an application/system, the attacker discovers an input where validation is stopping him/her from performing some malicious or unauthorized actions.
+While using an application/system, the attacker discovers an input where validation is stopping them from performing some malicious or unauthorized actions.

 Determine which character encodings are accepted by the application/system: The attacker then needs to provide various character encodings to the application/system and determine which ones are accepted.
 The attacker will need to observe the application's/system's response to the encoded data to determine whether the data was interpreted properly.